Grimsby Town F.C.: Return to the Football League (2016–2021)

-New takeover (2021–)
+Climbing to the Football League again & New takeover (2021–)

 On 5 May 2021, local businessmen Jason Stockwood and Andrew Pettit under their company 1878 Partners completed their takeover of the football club after buying out majority shareholder John Fenty.

 In the 2021–22 season, Grimsby finished 6th in the National League.
-They defeated Notts County in the quarter-final of the play-offs, and Wrexham in the semi-final 5–4.
-In the 2022 National League play-off Final, they defeated Solihull Moors 2–1 after extra time to win promotion back to League Two at the London Stadium.
+They defeated Notts County, in the quarter-final of the play-offs 2–1, and Wrexham in the semi-final 5–4.
+In the 2022 National League play-off final, they defeated Solihull Moors 2–1 after extra time to win promotion back to League Two at the London Stadium.

-On 1 March 2023, Grimsby advanced to the quarter finals of the FA Cup for the first time since 1939 by beating Premier League side Southampton 2-1 away from home, becoming the first club in the competition's history to knock out five teams from a higher division.
+On 1 March 2023, Grimsby advanced to the quarter-finals of the FA Cup for the first time since 1939 by beating Premier League side Southampton 2–1 away from home, becoming the first club in the competition's history to knock out five teams from a higher division.

+On 27 August 2025, Grimsby eliminated Manchester United in the second round of the EFL Cup, winning 12–11 on penalties following a 2–2 draw at Blundell Park in one of the biggest cup upsets of all time.
+They followed that up with a 1–0 away win over Championship side Sheffield Wednesday on 16 September 2025, before losing 5–0 at Blundell Park to Brentford in the fourth round on 28 October.

 Colours and strip

 The original 1878 kit of Grimsby Pelham, featured a shirt with narrow horizontal stripes in royal blue and white, with long white shorts and black socks.
 Between 1884 and 1910, various kit colours were introduced, with the most common colours being variations of pale blue and chocolate brown, worn with white shorts and black socks.
 Other kits from this period include: